wirelab/refinerycms-mailchimp/readme.md

 * `mailchimp_default_to_name`  The default To: name recipients will see (not email address).
 This can be changed for each campaign.
 * `mailchimp_default_from_name`  The default From: name for your campaign message (not an email address).
 This can be changed for each campaign.
 * `mailchimp_default_from_email`  The default From: email address for your campaign message.
 This can be changed for each campaign.

+## Using Templates

+This plugin currently only supports one editable text area per campaign.
+If you use a template, the body will replace the template's MAIN area (see [the Mailchimp docs on editable content areas](http://kb.mailchimp.com/article/template-language-creating-editable-content-areas)).

 ## How to run the test suite